gooblicraft/ITCS102-GR1-PROJECT/README.md

         pip install openpyxl

 Step 5:
+    Install necessary fonts in your computer to show the text properly.
+        // Website link soon to be added

+Step 6:
     Make sure you have github desktop, then sign in your github account to github desktop and vs code.
         You can ask our group members or leader for this.